-I wanted to root for Miko due to so many grown men attacking his manhood because he was a pretty boy, fit, biracial, intelligent, and, as one YouTuber described, had a ”touch of lavender. ” I wondered what I always did about ignorant people.
-If Miko identified as gay or bisexual, how was that a factor in anyone’s decision to not like him or discredit his success?
-I already know the answer to this, but it’s still no less annoying the level of ignorance that persists in the world and rampant in small YouTube circles with hyper-masculine ideas of manhood rooted in colonialism and oppression.
+I wanted to root for Miko due to so many grown men attacking his manhood simply because he was a pretty boy, fit, biracial, intelligent, and, as one YouTuber described, had a ”touch of lavender. ” If Miko identified as gay or bisexual, how was that a factor in anyone’s decision to not like him or discredit his success?
+I already know the answer to this, but it’s still no less annoying the level of ignorance that persists in small YouTube circles with hyper-masculine ideas of manhood rooted in colonialism and oppression.

 In hindsight, Miko’s complaining of criticism towards him allowed him to play the victim.
 I bought the act hook line and sinker.
 He was a master at making you comfortable enough to care about him.
 It’s why I overlooked the signs that something was amiss about his ambiguous nature.

 Miko included everyone in his videos.
-Black white, Latinx, straight, and the same-gender-loving.
+Black, white, Latinx, straight, and the same-gender-loving.
 The latter causing a few people to distance themselves from him.
-When other YouTubers created response videos about Miko’s arrest, it was their assumption of who he was that in their eyes, was the reason for his crimes.
+When other YouTubers created response videos regarding Miko’s arrest, it was their assumption of who he was which according to them, was the reason for his crimes.

 I’ll ask the question again.
 Why should we care about Miko?
 Maybe his path to notoriety forces us all to re-examine our digital footprint via social media and, for some, the quest for fame at all costs.
-Perhaps we saw a bit of ourselves in him wanting to find connection and needing to have our voices heard and experiences seen.
+Perhaps we saw a bit of ourselves in him wanting to find a connection and needing to have our voices heard.
 Isn’t that why we love social media in the first place?
 It allows us to be visible outside of family and friends and discover a tribe of likeminded souls.

 Miko wanted fame so badly that he created a persona that would secure it.
 He was a fugitive on the run for heinous crimes against children, yet the desire for clout and subscribers to his massive platform was more important than the pain and suffering of his victims.
 His success was a product of a character established to make his darkness palpable to unsuspecting individuals.
 Miko even created a charity for feeding the children of DR; another tool he used to add to an already deity-like presence he sought to hide his true intentions.

 I’m not blaming myself or anyone else for Miko’s crimes.
 Many of us saw what we wanted to see.
 We come to YouTube for escapism, and the last thing we want to be is a witness to criminal behavior unbeknownst to us.
 Miko / Michael, with all of his star power, lacked what many of his viewers had, common sense.
-He gambled on waving the shiny object of sensationalism in content creation in hopes that he could fool the world.
+He gambled on waving the shiny object of sensational content hoping that he could fool the world.
 He lost big time and went off the radar in a way he never imagined, on camera.

 Note: All YouTube videos featured on this piece are not from Miko’s channel.